 Devices that are enrolled into Intune, but not targeted by any device compliance policies are included in this report under the Compliant bucket.

 Drill down for more details

 In the Device compliance status chart, select a status.
 For example, select the Not compliant status:

-It shows you more details on the devices in that state, including operating system platform, last check-in date, and more.
+That action opens the Device compliance window, and displays devices in a Device status chart.
+The chart shows you more details on the devices in that state, including operating system platform, last check-in date, and more.